C4ptFuture/cdtv-cardram/README.md

 ## Binary

-The loadable module can be downloaded from the Releases page.
-Alternatively, you can build and/or modify the module yourself.
+The loadable module can be downloaded from the [Releases](https://github.com/C4ptFuture/cdtv-cardram/releases/) page.

 ## How to build

-You need vasm and the Amiga NDK.
+Alternatively, you can build the module yourself from source and modify it as you see fit.
+You will need vasm, vlink and the Amiga NDK.
 To build the resident module issue the following command:

 ```sh
 ENVIRONMENT=release make cardram